24. The Hospital

 The director of NIMH — who was also responsible for drafting the mental health commission’s recommendations — was among the very few who knew all of this.

 On February 5, 1963, President Kennedy delivered a televised “special message to Congress,” broadcast from the Roosevelt Room of the White House.
 He challenged each legislator to take up the recommendations from Action for Mental Health.
 “Nearly half of the 530 thousand patients in our State mental hospitals are in institutions with over 3,000 patients, where individual care and consideration are almost impossible,” the president said.
-“It has been demonstrated that 2 out 3 schizophrenics — our largest category of mentally ill — can be treated and released within 6 months, but under the conditions that prevail today the average stay for schizophrenia is 11 years.”
+“It has been demonstrated that 2 out of 3 schizophrenics — our largest category of mentally ill — can be treated and released within 6 months, but under the conditions that prevail today the average stay for schizophrenia is 11 years.”

 The new system wouldn’t just be cheaper; it would enable the mentally ill to get better in their own communities.
 The president predicted that when the recommendations were carried out, it would bring an end to “confining patients in an institution to wither away,” and that “reliance on the cold mercy of custodial isolation will be supplanted by the open warmth of community concern and capability.”